-Regular trains run to Cambridge from London’s King’s Cross and Liverpool Street stations.
-The fastest train service is the Cambridge Cruiser, which runs from King's Cross and arrives in Cambridge in less than 50 minutes.
-Since the Cambridge railway station is one of the main junctions of the East Anglia railway network, there are also regular trains that run to and from Norwich, Ipswich, Peterborough and Birmingham.
+Regular services run to Cambridge from London’s King’s Cross and Liverpool Street stations.
+The fastest train is the Cambridge Cruiser, which arrives in Cambridge from King's Cross in less than 50 minutes.
+Cambridge railway station is one of the main junctions of the East Anglia railway network; regular trains run to and from Norwich, Ipswich, Peterborough, and Birmingham.

-Most central areas of Cambridge are pedestrian-friendly and you can easily access the city’s most famous sights, including the university, by foot.
-Cambridge is of course home to the world-renowned University of Cambridge, which was established in 1209.
-The university is divided into 31 colleges.
-Those with particularly famous buildings worth checking out include King's, Trinity, Queen’s, Clare, Pembroke, Saint Catharine's, Homerton and Corpus Christi.
+Most central areas of Cambridge are pedestrian-friendly; you can easily access the city’s most famous sights, including the university, by foot.
+Cambridge is home to the world-renowned University of Cambridge, established in 1209; the university is divided into 31 colleges.
+The colleges with particularly famous buildings include King's, Trinity, Queen’s, Clare, Pembroke, Saint Catharine's, Homerton, and Corpus Christi.

-The city’s parks and gardens are also not to be missed.
+The city’s parks and gardens are not to be missed.
 The Botanic Garden of Cambridge University is a great place to relax, away from the hustle and bustle of university life.
-There are also gardens by the river, known as The Backs and located behind the various colleges.
-The Jesus Green, which was originally proposed as a site for the Cambridge railway station, is a massive piece of parkland and a quiet retreat away from the busy city centre.
+There are gardens by the river, known as The Backs located behind the various colleges.
+Jesus Green, originally proposed as a site for the Cambridge railway station, is a massive piece of parkland and a quiet retreat away from the busy city centre.

 A great way to get cheap train tickets